lezcano/geotorch/README.rst

     # Use your optimizer of choice.
 Any optimizer works out of the box with any parametrization
     optim = torch.optim.Adam(model.parameters(), lr=lr)

-When the constraint is set, the constrained tensor is then initialized to a tensor sampled according to some standard distributions on each space.

 Constraints
 -----------